SQDNK/SQDNK.github.io/_projects/playlist.md

 analyzing a group of user-chosen songs based on their audio features alone.

-results: there are associations between certain audio feature distances. for example, using all songs in spotify's Hot Pink playlist, we find that |acousticness - energy| and
+results: there are associations between certain audio feature distances. for example, using all songs in spotify's Hot Pink playlist, i find that |acousticness - energy| and
 |acousticness - danceability| has a positive linear correlation with r = .73.
 this is used to calibrate the recommendation api with a range (min, target, max) for these specific features.